What the heck is going on, you ask? Say hello to Tersus.

 A Second Look at Outlook 2007

 I wrote an “Open Letter to Microsoft” over a month ago.
 It was a short diatribe on Microsoft’s decision to use Word’s rendering engine for Outlook 2007 instead of Internet Explorer.
-Well, I had assumed that it would be quite some time before I had to worry about testing designs in Outlook 2007, but that day came much, much … Read the rest of this item
+Well, I had assumed that it would be quite some time before I had to worry about testing designs in Outlook 2007, but that … Read the rest of this item

 This item was posted by Chris Harrison.